Team-Rebirth/Lethal-Rebirth/README.md

 Big thanks to [Zeekerss](https://bsky.app/profile/zeekerss.bsky.social), the creator of Lethal Company.
 His work laid the foundation for all our testing, adjustments, and balancing efforts.

 We’d also like to thank all the mod creators whose work is included in this pack.
 Their contributions add variety and make the experience a lot more engaging.
-[Check out our list of mods and what they add to this modpack](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features)
+[Check out our list of mods and what they add to this modpack](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).

+Also consider joining the [Lethal Company Modding Community Server](https://discord.gg/ffCEu5KC5D)!

 ### Acknowledged Contributions